 Graduate Process Engineer at Rio Tinto

-Jodie Koh graduated with a Bachelor of Science (2016) and Master of Professional Engineering - Chemical Engineering (2018) from the University of Western Australia and is now a Graduate Process Engineer at Rio Tinto’s Yarwun Alumina Refinery.
+Jodie Koh studied a Bachelor of Science and a Master of Professional Engineering (Chemical Engineering) and is a graduate process engineer at Rio Tinto’s Yarwun Alumina Refinery.

-Walk from Carpark to Central Processing Building.
-I am already wearing high-visibility clothing when I get to the front gate.
+Walk from carpark to Central Processing Building: I am already wearing high-visibility clothing when I get to the front gate.
 Monogoggles and hard hat?
 Check.
-So begins the 5 minute 47 second hike up to the Central Processing Building.
+So begins the 5 minute and 47 second hike up to the Central Processing Building.

-Check-In with Control Room.
-I quickly print out the lab sheets and the shift log from the previous shift.
+Check in with Control Room: I quickly print out the lab sheets and the shift log from the previous shift.
 These documents provide an overview of how the refinery was in the previous shift.
-I collect my printing as I head into the Control Room for the 6:30AM morning tactics meeting.
+I collect my printing as I head into the Control Room for the 6.30 am morning tactics meeting.
 Most of the refinery is controlled via the Control Room.
-For each key area in the process, there is a Control Room Operator (CRO).
-At this meeting, Operators and Area Process Engineers check in with the CRO for their respective area.
-The Shift Controller and the Shift Engineer join in these short check-ins to determine where the refinery limitations are.
-Currently, I spend the first part of my day with the Shift Engineer, as I will be covering for the role in a few weeks’ time.
-During the meeting, I’ve noticed an unusual lab result and have requested addition samples to be taken by the Operators in the field.
+For each key area in the process, there is a control room operator (CRO).
+At this meeting, operators and area process engineers check in with the CRO for their respective area.
+The shift controller and the shift engineer join in these short check-ins to determine where the refinery limitations are.
+Currently, I spend the first part of my day with the shift engineer, as I will be covering for the role in a few weeks’ time.
+During the meeting, I’ve noticed an unusual lab result and have requested additional samples to be taken by the operators in the field.
 I have also been asked to follow up on filter performance and a process safety incident.

-Reviewing Trends.
-As a Shift Engineer, from 7:00AM-7:30AM, I review squiggly lines (process trends across the entire refinery) to gather information on plant inventory, impurities, production rates, and gas nominations for the day.
-With 20 spreadsheets recalculating in the background, there’s enough time for another cup of tea and breaky.
+Review trends: As a shift engineer, from 7.00 am–7.30 am I review squiggly lines (process trends across the entire refinery) to gather information on plant inventory, impurities, production rates, and gas nominations for the day.
+With 20 spreadsheets recalculating in the background, there’s enough time for another cup of tea and breakfast.

-Site Meeting and Team Pre-Start Meeting.
-Safety is our number one priority - we take a few minutes for a safety share at the start of every meeting.
+Site meeting and team pre-start meeting: Safety is our number one priority.
+We take a few minutes for a safety share at the start of every meeting.
 As there are numerous workgroups and activities on site, it is important for team leaders and management to communicate and align these priorities at the site meeting.
-As Shift Engineer, I provide a summary of key process constraints to production and quality.
-At 7:50AM, I head over to Red Side (Digestion and Clarification) for our technical team pre-start meeting, where each Area Process Engineer checks-in on their daily activities.
-The second half of my day is spent being a Red Side Area Engineer.
+As a shift engineer, I provide a summary of key process constraints to production and quality.
+At 7.50 am, I head over to Red Side (Digestion and Clarification) for our technical team pre-start meeting, where each area process engineer checks in on their daily activities.
+The second half of my day is spent being a Red Side area engineer.

-Follow-Up Actions and Trial Monitoring.
-The lab analysis from the filter has come through - looks like we’ve found our culprit.
-I present findings to the Control Room Operator, who puts the filter on a wash.
-Now to investigate this morning’s process safety incident and complete an investigation report for distribution.
-And… Finally back to being an Area Process Engineer.
+Finally back to being an area process engineer.
 One of my projects includes recommissioning a heater, in which I have trialled a few operating strategies.
 From my heater performance monitoring spreadsheet, a temperature reading seems a bit off.
 The data pull seems fine, so it’s field time.

-Long Term Projects.
-I reply a few more emails and check that the changes requested this morning have been completed - filter performance and heater looking good.
-I check-in on a project I did on my last rotation in Production Planning and update last month’s savings in my project tracker.
+Long-term projects: I reply to a few more emails and check that the changes requested this morning have been completed: filter performance and heater looking good.
+I check in on a project I did on my last rotation in Production Planning and update last month’s savings in my project tracker.
 A contractor has also gotten back to me regarding a pump upgrade request.
 I review the new pump curve sent through.
 I swivel over to my desk neighbour who is an electrical engineer, to see if he thinks we need a new motor too.

-Close-Out Work and Overnight Instructions.
-I finalise some slides for my safety share that I will be presenting the Rio Tinto Graduate Summit held in Perth - can’t wait to meet all the other Asia Pacific Graduates!
-I put through a few overnight instructions for the Control Room Operator, for a trial I am running.
+Close out work and overnight instructions: I finalise some slides for my safety share that I will be presenting at the Rio Tinto Graduate Summit held in Perth.
+I can’t wait to meet all the other Asia Pacific graduates!
+I put through a few overnight instructions for the control room operator for a trial I am running.
 Final emails for the day.
-3:30PM - home time.
+3.30 pm and it is home time.

-Bedtime.
-Early start at 6:00AM for the monthly site Health, Safety and Environment Committee meeting.
+Bedtime: Bed.
+Early start at 6.00 am for the monthly Health, Safety and Environment Committee meeting.

 Thinking of experiencing life as a Rio Tinto Graduate?
 Sign up to GradAustralia to receive job alerts for Rio Tinto.